ocristian/java-box/lambdas-and-streams/README.md

 ```

 #####BinaryOperator<T>
-> Specialized form of Bifuncion
+> Specialized form of Bifunction
 > Two arguments and a result all of the same type

 ```java